 Import the .STL file into CHITUBOX.
 We’ll start by adjusting the print parameters.
 If you’re using a Phrozen device for the first time, please click “Settings” and “Add New Printer” to add your device into the Slicer Software.
 Watch the video tutorial above for the entire process.

 In this example, we’ll be using Sonic Mini 4K.
-Follow Phrozen’s Resin Profile spreadsheet for a general idea on how to set your resin profiles.
+Follow Phrozen’s recommended resin profiles for a general idea on how to set your resin profiles.
 Make sure to also click on the Resin tab and choose Aqua-Gray 4K resin.

 Step 6: Setting Supports on CHITUBOX

 As we’ll be printing out a stamp handle as well, we’ll have to tilt the 3D model onto its side and add supports.

 Once you’re done setting the supports, slice your file and save it as a .ctb file.
 Plug it into your Sonic Mini 4K and you’re good to go!